 (Updated May 21, 2020)

-Do economies of scope within firms transmit macro shocks across industries?
-I exploit exogenous variation in foreign demand faced by US multi-industry manufacturers to identify this mechanism.
-I find that a positive demand shock in one industry of a firm increases its sales in another only when both industries use the same intangible inputs.
-I develop a general equilibrium model of multi-industry firms and estimate that scope economies are driven by the scalability and non-rivalry of intangible inputs under joint production.
-Cross-industry spillovers due to scope economies account for 20 percent of the equilibrium response of productivity to market size.
-Applied to US trade, the model predicts large productivity spillovers from industry shocks, particularly across industries that use more intangible inputs.
+Does joint production within firms link up aggregate outcomes across industries?
+I exploit exogenous variation in foreign demand faced by US multi-industry manufacturers to identify this transmission mechanism.
+I find that a positive demand shock in one industry of a firm increases its sales in another the more that both industries share knowledge inputs--including R&D, IT, and other professional services.
+I develop a general equilibrium model of joint production and estimate that properties of knowledge inputs generate economies of scale and scope within the firm.
+An expansion of market size in one industry lowers prices in not only the same industry but also others.
+These cross-industry spillovers account for 20 percent of the aggregate response of prices to market size and manifest disproportionately among knowledge-intensive industries.